snowyxbb/UoG-OIP/content/english/design-journey/_index.md

 ---
-title: "Design Journey"
+title: "Our Design Journey"
 draft: false
 ---

+## From Concept to Creation

-This section outlines our design process from problem exploration to the final solution.
+Explore the detailed steps and iterative processes that shaped our project, from initial problem identification to the final solution.
+This journey highlights our commitment to innovation and user-centered design.